 Protect your law practice with further essential steps to cybersecurity:

 - 13 Top FAQ on Cybersecurity from Lawyers

 - Cybersecurity Tips for Lawyers to Stay Vigilant to New Threats

 - Detect and Respond: Steering Your Firm through Cyberthreats

 . . .

-© 2019 Sensei Enterprises, Inc. Anatomy of a Data Breach.
+© 2019 Sensei Enterprises, Inc. A Roadmap for Lawyers with Cybersecurity Paralysis.
 The authors are the President and Vice President of Sensei Enterprises, Inc., a legal technology, cybersecurity and digital forensics firm based in Fairfax, VA.
 703-359-0700 (phone) www.senseient.com